• Skip to primary navigation

 Weeks 5-8 of Pregnancy

 If you haven’t already started experiencing symptoms, you should be at this point.
 I found out I was pregnant at 5 weeks but didn’t start experiencing symptoms until around 8-10 weeks.
-Every woman is different, but some symptoms you can’t ignore!
+Every woman (and pregnancy) is different, but some symptoms you can’t ignore!

 Weeks 9-13 of Pregnancy